Boris Johnson suggests no tax cuts until ‘spiralling’ inflation under control

 Mr Lyons suggested the latest figures showing a decline in the UK economy highlight the need for a tax-cutting stimulus.

-The Office for National Statistics (ONS) said gross domestic product (GDP), a measure of the size of the economy, fell by 0.3% in April, following on from a 0.1% fall in March.
+The Office for National Statistics (ONS) said gross domestic product (GDP), a measure of the size of the economy, fell by 0.3 per cent in April, following on from a 0.1 per cent fall in March.

 Mr Lyons, who was picked by Mr Johnson as his chief economic adviser in City Hall, said: “The economy is losing momentum.
 It is not just a cost-of-living crisis but a weakening growth picture that policymakers have to contend with.

-"Given this economic backdrop, while the direction for monetary policy is tighter, the speed, scale and sequencing of this tightening needs to be sensitive to economic conditions.

-"The slowing economy justifies fiscal easing and the argument in favour of appropriate tax cuts."
+“Given this economic backdrop, while the direction for monetary policy is tighter, the speed, scale and sequencing of this tightening needs to be sensitive to economic conditions.
+The slowing economy justifies fiscal easing and the argument in favour of appropriate tax cuts.”

 Mr Johnson told LBC Radio: “We want to make sure that we do everything we can to reduce the burden of taxation.”

-The prime minister pointed to changes to National Insurance thresholds in July, the 5p cut in fuel duty and £150 council tax rebate as ways the Government is cutting taxes.
+The prime minister pointed to changes to national insurance thresholds in July, the 5p cut in fuel duty and £150 council tax rebate as ways the government is cutting taxes.

 Mr Johnson added: “He will understand that we are bringing in tax cuts as fast as we can but what we have also got to do is look after people in a tough time.”